manuvaldi/registry-cache/README.md

 # registry-cache

-Deploy one or many containers registry as a pull through cache with cleaner to control the max size.
+A container/docker registry cache.
+This runs one or many containers registry as a pull-through cache.
+Includes a process as a cleaner to control the max size.
 It allows private registries with credentials.

-The deployment is a container which running some proccess running via supervisord:
+The container is a container that running some processes via supervisord:

 - `registry`: based on official registry v2 with an starting script to generate registry config with quay.io cache enabled.
 Credential are extracted from `pull-secret.json`
 - `logger`: which takes the container images requests and update the access time of the layers (blobs) and the manifests, in order to control the aging of them.